 10. In response to ‘Six critical questions about smart specialization'

-Luciana Lazzeretti is Full Professor in Management at the Department of Economics and Management of the University of Firenze.
+Luciana Lazzeretti is Full Professor in Management in the Department of Economics and Management at the University of Florence, Italy.

-Francesco Capone is Assistant Professor in Management at the Department of Economics and Management of the University of Firenze.
+Francesco Capone is Assistant Professor of Management in the Department of Economics and Management at the University of Florence, Italy.

-Annalisa Caloffi is Associate Professor in Applied Economics at the Department of Economics and Management of the University of Firenze.
+Annalisa Caloffi is Associate Professor of Applied Economics in the Department of Economics and Management at the University of Florence, Italy.

-Silvia Rita Sedita is Associate Professor in Management at the Department of Economics and Management of the University of Padova.
+Silvia Rita Sedita is Associate Professor of Management in the Department of Economics and Management at the University of Padova, Italy.